 I’m going to skip ahead and show you what running 10 variable Scenarios looks like with just varying the Appreciation Rate on a single Property.

 And here is what it looks like in month 480 so you can more easily see the difference between the 11 different Scenarios (10 variable and 1 fixed).
 The 3% fixed Appreciation Rate happens to be the yellow one, the 3rd from the right.

 If we were to summarize these into ranges of values, we might get a Chart like the one below.
 It shows Net Worth for 10 Monte Carlo runs summarized.

-It is hard to see what is going on in the Chart above zoomed out, so here is the same Chart but only showing the last 30 months (months 450 through 480).
+It is difficult to see what is going on in the Chart above so here is the same Chart zoomed in on the last 30 months (months 450 through 480).

 Each different shade represents percentile ranks.
 Shown in the image above are the 1-99% percentile, 5-95%, 10-90%, 25-75%, 40-60% and the 50th percentile (median) as a line.